Krvavica

 If you drive from the Brela city, then a few kilometers to Makarska, on the right there is a turn to Krvavica.
 The village with such a wonderful name is located on the slopes of Mount Biokovo along a winding road, serpentine descending to the sea.

-On the edge of Krvavitsa, in a pine forest near the sea and a little tired Ramova Marina, camping organically fit in.
-Before the marina, the road turns 90 degrees to the right, and leads to another charming village of Bratus and further to the village of Promajna.
+On the edge of Krvavitsa, in a pine forest near the sea and a little tired Ramova Marina, camping Krvavica organically fit in.
+Krvavica camp is popular with tourists from different countries.
+Krvavica camping is located in a very shady coniferous forest.
+It gives a refreshing coolness in the heat of the day.
+Beach nearby.
+Crickets are singing.
+Quiet, wonderful place.
+Before the Krvavica marina, the road turns 90 degrees to the right, and leads to another charming Bratus village and further to the Promajna village.
 The road goes along the sea, so the walk will delight you with the most beautiful views, especially at sunset.

 The word Krvavica in Croatian means black pudding (in the form of rings).
 Most likely due to the shape of the track on which it is located, reminiscent of sausage rings.